aimansae/as-promptopia/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.

+Page.js represents the homepage route, when you visit the localhost

+Globals.css contain the css for the entire app, imported in the layout

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.